 Finding the edge of the village according to the bells.

-In the small village of Sainte Valiere, there are two town bells.
-Both sit perched on the edge of the square, opposite one another.
-Every hour, on the hour, bells ring to indicate the time.
-Then 2 minutes later, the bells chime a second time to mark the hour again.
+In the place d’eglise – the town square, there are not one, but two town bells.
+Every hour, on the hour, the bells ring to indicate the time.
+Two minutes later, you will hear the time again.

-According to locals, this harks back to a time when workers in the field would listen for the bells announcing the end of a working day.
-Often deep in thought or concentration, a worker may often miss the first chime so the second chime indicated the hour again.
-The second chime – 2 minutes after the hour, also meant that workers toiled an extra 2 minutes each day.
+With the help of my host, I asked around.
+According to locals, the repeated chime harks back to a time when workers in the field would listen for the bells announcing the end of a working day.
+Often deep in thought, concentrating on their field work, a worker would miss the first chime so the second chime re-indicated the time.

 The Sonic Edge of Town documents a walk to locate the edge of town, as defined by the absence of the sound of bells ringing.